Ayush-sharma-py/BetterSnack/README.md

 - **Database Integration**: The application will be updated to use SQLite for storing product data.
 This will enhance data retrieval efficiency and allow for more complex queries.

-### Containerization with Docker

-- **Docker Support**: Future updates will include Docker support, allowing users to easily deploy the application in isolated environments.
-This ensures that all dependencies are packaged together, reducing compatibility issues.

 ### Data Updates with Apache Airflow